arduino/arduino-cloud-cli/README.md

 `$ arduino-cloud-cli dashboard delete --id <dashboardID>`

 Extract a template from an existing dashboard.
-The template can be saved in two formats: json or yaml.
-The default format is yaml:
+The template is printed to stdout and its format depends on the global `--format` flag:

-`$ arduino-cloud-cli dashboard extract --id <dashboardID> --outfile <templateFile> --format <yaml|json>`
+`$ arduino-cloud-cli dashboard extract --id <dashboardID> --format <json|yaml>`

 Create a dashboard: dashboards can be created only starting from a template.
 Supported dashboard template formats are JSON and YAML.
 The name parameter is optional.
 If it is provided then it overrides the name retrieved from the template.
 The `override` flag can be used to override the template `thing_id` placeholder with the actual ID of the thing to be used.